 The central nervous system is primarily associated with central vertigo.
 Therefore, any time vertigo happens and it is due to the brain, the cerebellum, or the brainstem, then it is called central vertigo.

-To learn more about the connection between head and neck injuries and vertigo, download our complimentary e-book Natural and Drug-Free Ways to End Your Vertigo below.
+To learn more about the connection between head and neck injuries and vertigo, download our complimentary e-book How to Naturally Relieve Vertigo without Drugs below.

 People who suffer from central or peripheral vertigo with specific warning signs are a cause for concern.
 Watch out for these added symptoms: